supragya/HLang/README.md

 2. flex 2.6.0
 3. gcc 5.4.0

 It is not absolutely necessary that you may need the exact version numbers of the gives tools, however this is on what the source was build initially.
-Check your versions using `bison --version`, `flex --version` and `gcc version` commands.
+Check your versions using `bison --version`, `flex --version` and `gcc --version` commands.
 Once you have those, download the code from the repository to a local machine using:

     git clone https://github.com/supragya/HLang.git HLang